A workshop on the artistic achievements of the Ancient Greeks, for year 4-6

 (a) Choose a design.
 Many options are provided, including both red-figure and black-figure for the pottery paintings.
 Examples are given on this page but many more can be seen here.

 (b) Draw round a template in pencil.
-Then go over the lines with a thin black permanent marker.

 (c) Do details with pencils first, then marker pens.